MicrosoftDocs/VBA-Docs/api/Word.ContentControlListEntries.md

 Use the  **[Item](Word.ContentControlListEntries.Item.md)** method or the **[DropdownListEntries](Word.ContentControl.DropdownListEntries.md)** property of a **ContentControl** object to access an individual list item within a collection.
 The following code example uses the **Item** method to access the third item in a list and change the display text.

+> [!NOTE]
- **Note**  The following code example assumes that the first  **ContentControl** object in the active document is a drop-down list or combo box.
+> The following code example assumes that the first  **ContentControl** object in the active document is a drop-down list or combo box.